 Throughout the day, the small staff medicates, bathes, and feeds the dogs.
 They also peruse the grounds picking up dog waste.

 If you’re looking to go to Costa Rica, add this puppy paradise to your list of attractions, but be sure to check the dates they’re open to the public.
-Follow Territorio de Zaguates on Facebook where you’ll find information on how to make a donation to help the sanctuary and its furry inhabitants.
+Follow Territorio de Zaguates on Facebook where you’ll find information on how to make a donation to help the dog shelter and its furry inhabitants.

 Territorio de Zaguates is certainly a safe haven for these canines, ensuring that they live a happy life and reminding us why we should #adoptdontshop.

-All photos via Territorio de Zaguates Oficial/Facebook
+All photos via Territorio de Zaguates Oficial/Facebook page